Connect with others who understand.

 Shared Risk Factors

 One risk factor that PH and cancer have in common is older age.
 PH can occur at any age, but it is more common in older adults.
-Likewise, a person’s chances of being diagnosed with cancer increase as they age.
+Most people with lung cancer are over the age of 65.
+Other risk factors that can increase the risk of PH and lung cancer include:

 • Exposure to asbestos (a type of mineral made up of many small fibers, found in soil and certain consumer products)